February 5, 2016

 Each coin sold has a surcharge figured in the sale price.
 By law, the surcharges are to be collected and distributed evenly to four Mark Twain sites: The Mark Twain Boyhood Home and Museum in Hannibal; the Mark Twain Project at the University of California, Berkeley; the Mark Twain House and Museum in Hartford, Connecticut and the Center for Mark Twain Studies, Elmira, New York.

-The Mark Twain Museum plans to have the coins available curing regular office hours Monday through Friday for sale by check or cash only.
+The Mark Twain Museum plans to have the coins available during regular office hours Monday through Friday for sale by check or cash only.
 For more information, contact the Museum office at 573-221-9010 extension 405.

 Each of the four sites will benefit from the purchase of these coins, whether from the United States Mint or the respective sites.